elementalcollision/GraphMemory-IDE/docs/condon-migration/troubleshooting/common-issues.md

 ## Conclusion

-This troubleshooting guide provides solutions for the most common issues encountered during Condon migration.
+This troubleshooting guide provides solutions for the most common issues encountered during Codon migration.
 The key is to:

 1. **Prevent issues** through proper design and testing
 2. **Detect issues early** through monitoring and validation